arenaxr/arena-docs/content/xr/optical-markers.md

 ## Coordinate System

 In ARENA's world coordinate system (shown as i. in the figure below), positive in the x-axis is to the right, positive y-axis is up, and positive z-axis is out of the screen.
 The origin at 0, 0, 0 (x, y, z) is the center of the world.
+Also see the [Coordinate System Map](/content/3d-content/coordinates).

 <img src="/assets/img/xr/coordinate-sys.png" width="500"/>